Azure/aks-baseline-windows/Scenarios/AKS-Secure-Baseline-PrivateCluster/Terraform/03-aad-create.md

 ```

 If you get an error about changes to the configuration, go with the `-reconfigure` flag option.
+If you get an error about list of available provider versions, go with the `-upgrade` flag option to allow selection of new versions.

 ## Ensure you are part of the AAD Admin group you just created